 Vegan and non-toxic Beauty and Cosmetics

-100% Pure Love them.
-Tried their face washes and moisturizers, and I liked them a lot.
+100% Pure I tried their face washes and moisturizers, and I liked them a lot.
 Have not tried the make-up yet but I am intrigued.

 Credo Beauty.
+Definitely one of my favourite places to shop for clean hair/skin/self-care products. check out their best selling products).
+Follain is another favourite.
+The brand also makes its own clean skincare and beauty products (and more affordable than many others).
+Check out the best sellers here.
 The Detox Market.
-Follain.
 Art of Pure.
-It’s incredibly relieving to know that *most* of whatever you see on these platforms will be clean.
-I say most, because I can only talk based on what I have seen, and I looked at the ingredients of tens and tens of products, but I am only human, dear reader.
+It’s a huge relief to know that *most* of whatever you see on all of these platforms will be clean.
+I say most because I can only talk based on what I have seen, and I looked at the ingredients of tens and tens of products, but I am only human, dear reader.
 So do have a look at the ingredient list anyway.
 Besides, the product might not be vegan (for instance, it might involve honey, beeswax), but either way, these sites make it much more convenient to search for what you look for.

 Beauty Without Cruelty Much more affordable prices.
 (I have to say with a much less attractive website.
 We, the plant-based community, might want to pay more attention to the power of aesthetics and user-friendliness?
 Maybe?